Updated: 13th May 2023

-La Maddalena beaches in the Maddalena Archipelago will fulfill all your tropical vacations dreams.
+The La Maddalena National Park is now a protected marine reserve.
 It’s not every day that you get unspoiled islands to visit with no villages, garbage-filled beaches or traces of civilization.

-La Maddalena Ferry
+Is La Maddalena worth Visiting

-Relaxing beaches in La Maddalena
+Best beaches in Maddalena

-Cala Granara Beach
+1. Cala Granara Beach

 The best beach on Spargi Granitic Island is considered to be Cala Granara.
 It is a small, secluded beach with crystal-clear water and white sand.
 The beach is surrounded by granite rocks, which provide shade and privacy.